Back Pain Overview

 You might be able to hear a pop sound when the ligament tears.

-If there’s swelling, bruising, tenderness, and pain that is worsened by movement, the more likely causes are muscle strain and sprain, which is actually ligament tear.
+If there’s swelling, bruising, tenderness, and pain that is worsened by movement, the more likely causes are muscle strain and sprain.
 Unless there is numbness, tingling, or radiating pain, you needn’t worry about herniated discs or any other disc problems.

 Be careful.
-It might show no symptoms until it’s advanced too far.
+It might show no symptoms until it has advanced too far.

 A thoracic herniated disc is rare but can happen either because of an injury or osteoporosis.
 It can initiate chronic pain and affect nerve functions too.
 But in many cases, it might not present any symptoms, and the diagnosis may be a stroke of luck.